vitor-afonso/Loading-animation/README.md

 # Loading-animation
- A loading animation for while waiting for a page to load.
+ A loading animation created with html5&css3.